FlorianProdinger/MAPS2/README.md

-Welcome to MAPS2!
+# Welcome to MAPS2!

+MAPS is short for "*M*EGAPRIMER *A*mplicon *P*rocessing *S*ystem" and is a analysis pipeline for Mimiviridae *polB* gene amplicon analysis.

+The first version (i.e. MAPS) was published by Li & Hingamp et al. (2018) and was mostly based on bash and python.
+The current version was built on R, bash and python and incorporates dada2 (Callahan et al. 2016).

 The main script "MAPS2.tcsh" is the MAPS2 pipeline.
 It calls in succession these steps:

+## Strucutre of the pipeline
- 1) The "R_dada_script" this script does most of the work
+ 1. The script called at first uses dada2 in R. This script does most of the work.
- 2) blastx on the ASVs to check if they are viral sequences AND blast returns the amino acid sequence
+ 2. blastx on the ASVs to check if they are viral sequences. (saves translated amino acid sequences).
- 3) a bash command "sed 's/^/>/' {$MAIN_DIR}$BLASTX_OUT..." to make a fasta file from the blast output
+ 3. a bash command (sed...) to make a fasta file from the blast output.
- 4) mafft to add viral sequences to a reference file
+ 4. mafft adds *Mimiviridae* ASVs sequences to a reference file.
- 5) pplacer to place the amplpicon files in endo 2020's reference tree
+ 5. pplacer places the ASVs in a reference tree (Endo et al. 2020).
- 6) The "R_tree_script" this script returns a filtered ASV table and a statistics table to show were reads were lost (no singeltons, no ASVs placed outside assigned outside the Mimi branch of the tree)
+ 6. Another R script removes ASV that were not placed within the Mimiviridae branch (saves a statistics table).
- 7) The "trim_MIMI_ASV_to_commom_region_v4.py" to trimm the ASV in a common region (common region hardcoded in this pipeline)
+ 7. All ASVs are trimmed in a common region (common region hardcoded in this pipeline).
- 8) cd-hit to cluster at 100% (and other percentages)
- 9) The "R_script_OTU_tables" script makes ASV / OTU tables from the cd-hit output.
+ 8. Clustering trimmed ASVs at 100% (99%, 97%) nucleotide indentity
+ 9. Creating a final ASV table from clustered ASVs.